Kafva/hsh/README.md

 # hsh
-Basic implementation of md5.
-Works but the performance is very not good, debug logs for each step can be printed with `-d`.
+Basic implementation of md5 and sha1.
+The performance is very not good, debug logs for each step can be printed with `-d`.

 ```bash